Project-Counter/cop5/source/appendices/f-handling-errors-and-exceptions.rst

      - 202
      - Services queueing incoming report requests must return a response with this Exception and no payload to inform the client about the processing status.
 The client should retry the request after some reasonable time.

-       Note: This Exception was included in the `amendments published on 11 December 2018 <https://www.projectcounter.org/amendments-clarifications-code-practice-release-5/>`__ but initially was missing from Release 5.0.1.

    * - Client has made too many requests
      - 1020
      - 429